Traman2/Traman2/README.md

 ### 🔥 About Me

-- 🎓 CS student @ UT Dallas | Class of [Your Grad Year]
+- 🎓 CS student @ UT Dallas | Class of 2027
 - 🧠 Passionate about AI, Machine Learning, and Full-Stack Development
 - 🔨 Building apps with React, Node, and TensorFlow
-- 🎮 I also love video games, sketching, and origami to relax
+- 🎮 I also love video games and basketball

 ---